-Formerly known as AMG 334, Aimovig belongs to a class of drugs known as selective calcitonin gene-related peptide (CGRP) antagonists, used for the treatment of acute migraine attacks.
+Aimovig belongs to a class of drugs known as selective calcitonin gene-related peptide (CGRP) antagonists, which is an emerging target of novel migraine therapies.

-The US Food and Drug Administration (FDA) accepted the drug’s biological licence application (BLA) in July 2017 and the drug was approved in May 2018.
+The US Food and Drug Administration (FDA) accepted the drug’s biological licence application (BLA) in July 2017 and approved the drug in May 2018.

-The drug was also registered on the Australian Register of Therapeutic Goods (ARTG) in August 2018 and was approved by Switzerland’s Swissmedic in July 2018.
+The drug was also registered on the Australian Register of Therapeutic Goods (ARTG) in August 2018 and was approved by Switzerland’s medicines authority Swissmedic in July 2018.

-These regulatory applications were submitted following completion of the pivotal Phase III STRIVE study.
+The regulatory applications were submitted following the completion of the pivotal Phase III STRIVE study.

-The UK’s National Institute for Health and Care Excellence (NICE), which reviews cost-effectiveness of a drug for use on the National Health Service (NHS),, however, declined to recommend the drug in September 2019 saying it’s not cost-effective.
+The UK’s National Institute for Health and Care Excellence (NICE), which reviews the cost-effectiveness of a drug for use on the National Health Service (NHS), declined to recommend the drug in September 2019, judging that it was not cost-effective.
 NICE’s appraisal committee, however, reconsidered its decision after an appeal and, in March 2021, recommended the drug for preventing migraine in adults who have at least four migraine days each month.
 This approval came after Novartis submitted additional evidence related to the drug’s cost-effectiveness and clinical efficacy.

 Aimovig development background

-Novartis and Amgen partnered in August 2015 to commercialise and develop neuroscience treatments for Alzheimer’s Disease (AD) and migraine.
-The collaboration focused on a number of Amgen’s drugs, including AMG 334 and AMG 301.
+Novartis and Amgen partnered in August 2015 to commercialise and develop neuroscience treatments for Alzheimer’s disease (AD) and migraine.
+The collaboration focused on several of Amgen’s drugs, including AMG 334 and AMG 301.